kristoforsalmin/web-starter/README.md

 make serve
 ```

-Additionally you can have a look at the [`Makefile`](Makefile) for more information about available commands.
+Additionally you can take a look at the [`Makefile`](Makefile) for more information about available commands.

 ## Acknowledgements